giladnah/Hailo-CLIP-old/README.md

   --detector {person,face,none}, -d {person,face,none}
                         Which detection pipeline to use.
   --json-path JSON_PATH
-                        Path to json file to load and save embeddings.
-If not set embeddings.json will be used.
+                        Path to JSON file to load and save embeddings.
+If not set, embeddings.json will be used.
   --disable-sync        Disables display sink sync, will run as fast as possible.
 Relevant when using file source.
   --dump-dot            Dump the pipeline graph to a dot file.
   --detection-threshold DETECTION_THRESHOLD
-                        Detection threshold
+                        Detection threshold.
-  --show-fps, -f        Print FPS on sink --enable-callback     Enables the use of the callback function --disable-runtime-prompts
+  --show-fps, -f        Print FPS on sink.
+  --enable-callback     Enables the use of the callback function.
+  --callback-path CALLBACK_PATH
+                        Path to the custom user callback file.
+  --disable-runtime-prompts
-                        When set app will not support runtime prompts.
+                        When set, app will not support runtime prompts.
 Default is False.
 ```

 ### Modes